 Fasting for two days a week

 This is where for two days a week (known as the 5 and 2 diet) you limit your caloric intake to between 500 and 600 calories for the day.
 It is important to note that the two days in this fasting approach must be separate to give your body the chance to recover.

 Similar to the two day fasting method this approach to fasting requires you to reduce your caloric intake to between 500 and 600 calories a day.
 The point of difference being that you have one day on the fast, followed by one day off the fast.

 During the off day it is important that you maintain a healthy diet.
 Loading up on empty calories will bring with it complications where you will begin to suffer based on an accumulative deficiency.

-This is probably the most popular form of fasting today.
+This is probably the most popular form of fasting today, and really should be at the top of the list of different fasting types we’re considering.
 It involves setting up a window of your day where you can consume your caloric intake.
 An example could be the 16 and 8 fast.

 This is where you select a period of 8 consecutive hours in which you can consume your food, and then you fast for the remaining 16 hours.

 The fasting period can of course be allocated to hours in which you are sleeping.
 In fact, this is believed to be a much better approach as the body is able to assimilate the nutrients provided through the food during the recovery stages of your day.

 The best time for recovery is when you are sleeping.
 The body shuts down a range of different functions, and focuses on repairing damage and cellular deterioration.